hilton/hilton.github.com/blog/_posts/2025-11-18-inventory-management.md

 image: shelf-preview.jpg
 ---

-In 2020, I started playing an _inventory management_ game at home.
+Back in 2020, I started playing an _inventory management_ game at home.
 I signed up for a supermarket home delivery service, to avoid the supermarket during lockdown.
-This introduced an interesting complication: a minimum order value that often meant ordering too much.
+This introduced an interesting complication.

 ## Home inventory

-I started with a two-part problem:

-1. Reach the minimum order value every week.
-2. Eventually use all purchased stock.
+I wanted to order every week, to have fresh fruit and vegetables, but the minimum order value meant ordering more food than I needed.
+I would have to order additional non-perishable goods that I would eventually use.

 The obvious solution involves topping up orders with Champagne, to reach the minimum order value, but I didn’t want to make a habit of that.